philiplinden/bevy_repl/README.md

 complete control over what is rendered to the entire terminal, but the displayed output does not persist after the app is closed.

-The REPL uses the alternate screen by default, but you can opt-in to the main screen by adding `bevy_repl::StdoutRatatuiPlugins` to your app instead of `bevy_ratatui::RatatuiPlugins`.

-- Using `bevy_ratatui::RatatuiPlugins` creates an alternate screen via the default `RatatuiContext`.
-- Using `StdoutRatatuiPlugins` adds some but not all Ratatui Plugins; the prompt renders on the main terminal screen using a custom ratatui context.

-#### Printing to the terminal

-When the REPL is active, the terminal often runs in raw mode and may use the alternate screen.
+When the REPL is active, the terminal runs in raw mode by default, so the output is printed to stdout.
 In these contexts, normal `println!` can leave the cursor in an odd position or produce inconsistent newlines.
 To ensure safe, consistent output, use the provided `bevy_repl::repl_println!` macro instead of `println!`.